The Key Stages

-Both Key Stages follow the framework of the National Curriculum.
+Both Key Stage 1 and Key Stage 2 follow the framework of the National Curriculum, issued in 2013.
 For each subject and for each key stage, programmes of study set out what pupils should be taught, and attainment targets set out the expected standards of pupils’ performance.
 Please reference the DfE website for full definitions and information.